 C2PMSG_x Bits Dir Description 31:6 - Reserved 5 In CLEAR_INT_ON_THRESH - when written as a 1, clear the interrupt on queue threshold bit 4 In CLEAR_INT_ON_EMPTY - when written as a 1, clears the interrupt on queue empty bit PM_RBCtl 3 In CLEAR_IN_ON_COMPLETE - when written as a 1, clears the interrupt on complete bit (0) 2 In CLEAR_INT_ON_ERR - when written as a 1, clears the interrupt on error bit 1 In DRIVER_INITIALIZED - signals the firmware that the driver has finished its initialization and the firmware should evaluate the configuration 0 In PAUSE - when written as a 1, the queue stops running.
-Inflight commands complete
+In- flight commands complete

-PM_ReadPtr (1) 15:0 Out PS_ASID_VAL - Platform Specific ASID VALue used for RMPUpdate cmds QReadPtr - the firmware updated location into the RB of last updated command PM_WritePtr (2) 15:0 In QWritePtr - this is moved by software when one or more new command(s) go into the buffer PM_WritePtr (2) 15:0 Out last updated command 31:16 - Reserved QWritePtr - this is moved by software when one or more new command(s) go into the buffer PM_WritePtr (2) 15:0 In QWritePtr - this is moved by software when one or more new command(s) go into the buffer (2) In QWritePtr - this is moved by software when one or more new command(s) go into the buffer 31:10 - Reserved PM_RBCData 9 In IntOnThresh - interrupt when the queue reaches QThreshold 8 In IntOnEmpty - unconditionally interrupt when queue empties 7:0 In NUM_PAGES - Page Migration Ring Buffer size in 4k page S PM_RBSPALOW (4) 31:0 In Low 32 bits of Ring Buffer starting address PM_RBSPAHI (5) High 32 bits of Ring Buffer starting address PM_RBCfg 31:16 - Reserved.
+PM_ReadPtr 31:16 Out PS_ASID_VAL - Platform Specific ASID VALue used for RMPUpdate cmds (1) 15:0 Out QReadPtr - the firmware updated location into the RB of the last updated command DNA WritoDtr 31:16 - Reserved (2) 15:0 In QWritePtr - this is moved by software when one or more new command(s) go into the buffer 31:10 - Reserved PM_RBCData 9 In IntOnThresh - interrupt when the queue reaches QThreshold (3) 8 In IntOnEmpty - unconditionally interrupt when queue empties 7:0 In NUM_PAGES - Page Migration Ring Buffer size in 4k pages PM_RBSPALOW (4) 31:0 In Low 32 bits of Ring Buffer starting address PM_RBSPAHI (5) 31:0 In High 32 bits of Ring Buffer starting address PM_RBCfg (6) 31:16 - Reserved.
 Must be zero.
-(6) 15:0 QThreshold - Qsize in entries below which an interrupt n be optionally generated nay Out TOGGLE - Toggles between 0 and 1 when commands are completed - see section 2.5.1 for details QThreshIntStat - the number of remaining queue entries below the configured threshold QFreeIntStat - the queue empty.
+15:0 In QThreshold - Qsize in entries below which an interrupt may be optionally generated 31 Out TOGGLE - Toggles between 0 and 1 when commands are completed - see section 2.5.1 for details 30 Out QThreshIntStat - the number of remaining queue entries is below the configured threshold QFreeIntStat - the queue is empty.
 29 Out QFreeIntStat - the queue is empty.
-PM_Status (7) 28 Out IntOnComplt - a command with InterruptOnComplete caused an interrupt Out IntOnError - a command with InterruptOnError caused a interrupt n Out RBWritePtr_Err (value greater than RB Size) - see section 2.5.6 25 Out RBMem_Err - the command could not be read from the RB
+PM_Status (7) 28 Out IntOnComplt - a command with InterruptOnComplete caused an interrupt 27 Out IntOnError - a command with InterruptOnError caused an interrupt 26 Out RBWritePtr_Err (value greater than RB Size) - see section 2.5.6 25 Out RBMem_Err - the command could not be read from the RB